michelsb/P4Sec-UFPE/project/virtual-env/README.md

 You need first to compile the new P4 program, start the network, and use `controller_server.py` to install a few rules.

+1. Copy the files from the p4 program to the folder.
+NOTE: In the folder you already have the sample program `rtp4app.p4`.
-1. In your shell, run:
+2. In your shell, run:
    ```bash
    cd ~/P4Sec-UFPE/project/virtual-env/
    make